 Last April, when there was still snow in the woods, I'd paddled with Theresa on the Kennebunk River right behind her shop.
 That was my first paddle adventure of 2011.
 Then in October, we went out again on the Kennebunk with Theresa as she gave Marilyn a wonderful private lesson in paddling techniques.
 (Theresa's an accomplished kayak instructor who seems especially good at working with other women, though she's taught me a lot, too).
 That would probably have been our last paddle adventure of 2011 except that Marilyn insisted we go paddling the next day, so she could practice what she'd learned (which tells you just how good the lesson was ...)

-Though the winds were supposed to be gentle that day, a stiff sea breeze had
+Though the winds were supposed to be gentle that day, a stiff sea breeze had developed by the time we met for our afternoon paddle.

 The tide was low and just turning when we launched, so we had to dodge shallows as we paddled upstream with the wind at our backs.
 I wanted a very familiar boat to shoot photos from, and used my own trusty Prijon Seayak.